mozilla/browserid_addon/addons/sessions/README.md

-#identity_sessions Firefox addon
+#sessions Firefox addon

-This is the identity_sessions addon.
+This is the sessions addon.
 The purpose of this addon is to allow sites that support the sessions protocol to display the status of their session in the browser's URL bar.
 This includes logging in, checking current status, changing accounts, and logging out.